bitflaw/belle/README.md

 - General optimizations to improve performance

 ## Install
-Belle is a single header file but includes a version header file that defines the current version of the library.
 This library now uses CMake and installs to the system as follows:

 ```bash